 - The main function of parenchyma is to store and assimilate food.
 Hence, they are referred to as food storage tissues.

-- Serves as a packing tissue to fill the spaces between other tissues and maintain the shape and firmness of the plant.
+- It serves as a packing tissue to fill the spaces between other tissues and maintain the plant’s shape and firmness.

 - Stores waste products of plants.